Rattan Weavers

 The revival of an almost extinct British industry is at the heart of the Soane rattan story, which now continues with the making of furniture and lighting based on the principles of integrity and longevity.

-The team of craftsmen working at Soane’s Leicestershire workshop now numbers 18, with four weavers bringing 130 years of experience between them.
+The team of craftsmen working at Soane’s Leicestershire workshop now numbers 18, with 8 weavers bringing 130 years of experience between them.
 Rattan weaving is often a family tradition, and we can claim three generations of one family working together in the Soane workshop.

 Rattan really is an extraordinary material, stronger and more durable than most other plants used for weaving.
 Given its robust nature, the making by hand of traditional rattan furniture is a labour-intensive process.